 FTRF has a Developing Issues Committee that presents semiannual reports to the board about free speech and privacy issues that have recently emerged or are on the horizon.
-Below are some of the issues they've discussed.
+Below are some of the issues.

 Personal Data Collection and E-Books/Online Library Systems